Akira-Hayasaka/ofxScene/README.md

 put ofxScene in the addons folder

 #dependencies
-ofxAssimpModelLoader.h used for loading geometry from files. int the future it be nice to load animations and entire scenes
+ofxAssimpModelLoader.h used for loading geometry from files. in the future it'd be nice to load entire scenes & animations

-#ofxScene::Geometry
+##ofxScene::Geometry
 ofxScene::Geometry can be extended to create custom geometries and primitives( ofxScene::CubeGeometry, ofxScene::SphereGeometry, etc. )

-#ofxScene::Material
+##ofxScene::Material
 ofxScene::Material is an extension of ofShader that can be extended to to build custom materials( ofxScene::PhongMaterial(), ofxScene::LambertMaterial ) any lights in the scene will be automatically updated at render time

 There is still lots of work to do here... add spot lights, shadow mapping, post-processing

-#ofxScene::Mesh
+##ofxScene::Mesh

-#ofxScene::Scene
+##ofxScene::Scene

-#ofxScene::Lights
+##ofxScene::Lights